recelsus/karing/docs/build.md

 ```

 Windows
 - Build with MSVC and vcpkg (TBD).
-The app probes `%APPDATA%` and `%LOCALAPPDATA%` for config/data paths.
+The app uses `%LOCALAPPDATA%` for the default DB path; pass `--config` if you need a Drogon JSON file.

 Dev builds
 ```bash